 How to Refer Someone

-- Speak with the person openly and honestly; directly and concretely.
-Avoid judging the behavior(s)
+- Speak with the student openly and honestly.
+Share your concerns directly and concretely.

-- Be specific.
-Share your observations of the person's behavior(s) that lead you to conclude that a referral is advisable or necessary.
+- Be specific and kind.
+Respectfully share your observations of the student's behaviors that lead you to conclude that a referral might be helpful.

-- Avoid any negative comments or implications about personality or character.
+- Avoid judgmental comments or implications about personality or character.

-- If the friend, work colleague or relative has talked about suicide or harming others, be clear with the person that you will need to notify someone in authority to help assist with the situation.
+- Respect the student's right to reject the referral suggestion.
+However, if the student has talked about suicide or harming others, be clear that you will need to notify someone to help with the situation.